 About an inch in, the smoke becomes a bit spicy, with a sort of smoky (charcoal grill) sort of flavor rounding out the sweeter notes.

-Moving into the second third, the bottom goes from mild – medium to a solid medium.
+Moving into the second third, the body moves from mild – medium to a solid medium.
 The spicinesss and smoke become the predominent notes and the creamy, chocolatey notes take back seat.

 In the final third, the Quesada Oktoberfest 2017 becomes a solid full bodied smoke.
 Really, really enjoyable.
 The smoke doesn’t heat up, construction remains perfect, and the flavors, though unchanged, are delicious.